usefulalgorithm/usefulalgorithm/README.md

 - _馬_, by betcover!!
 - _卵_, by betcover!!
 - _Intrinsic Rhythm_, by Perila
+- _Endlessness_, by Nala Sinephro
 - _Seven Reorganisations_, by Beatrice Dillon, Explore Ensemble
-- _Endlessness_, by Nala Sinephro
 - _Mahōgakkō_, by Hakushi Hasegawa
 - _Leave Another Day_, by Milan W.
+- _Palookaville_, by Serengeti
 - _Trellis_, by Lifted
 - _sentiment_, by claire rousay
 - _Damaged_, by Ghost Dubs
+- _Naya_, by Dawuna
-- _Palookaville_, by Serengeti
+- _How to Rescue Things_, by Bill Orcutt
 - _False 02_, by Selfsame
 - _forge_, by KMRU
+- _You Only Die 1nce_, by Freddie Gibbs
 - _Skylla_, by Ruth Goller
-- _How to Rescue Things_, by Bill Orcutt
-- _Naya_, by Dawuna
+- _Great Doubt_, by Astrid Sonne

 </details>